Grutas de Cacahuamilpa: An Epic Caving Experience

 A chase began against Sainz de la Peña, and he disappeared, hiding in the caves, indicating that the place’s entrance was already known, at least by some locals.

-After some time had passed, the fugitive came out of hiding and related his experience to the young priest Mucio Valdovinos, describing the marvelous natural forms he had seen in the caverns.
+After some time, the fugitive came out of hiding and related his experience to the young priest Mucio Valdovinos, describing the marvelous natural forms he had seen in the caverns.

 Father Valdovinos would become a writer and one of the Mexican Academy of Language founders, so Manuel Sainz de la Peña’s story could not have fallen on better ears.